Boshes/Rails-RedditClone/README.md

 # Ruby-RedditClone
-Reddit clone created using Ruby on Rails.
+Reddit website clone created using Ruby on Rails.